tjingboem/CS7_Manual/docs/opcodes/adsyn.md

 # adsyn
 Output is an additive set of individually controlled sinusoids, using an oscillator bank.

-Output is an additive set of individually controlled sinusoids, using an oscillator bank.

 ## Syntax
 ``` csound-orc
 ares adsyn kamod, kfmod, ksmod, ifilcod